Should I Turn My Fish Tank Light off at Night? Find The Answer

 Algae growth, a big problem in fish tanks, is best controlled by turning off the fish tank light at night.
 Algae thrive on light exposure, meaning that the more you expose them to light, the faster they grow and multiply.
 The best way to limit their growth is by turning the lights off in the aquarium at night.

-If you don’t want to turn the light in the aquarium completely off, you should use ambient blue light because it doesn’t affect the general and well-being of fish and plants.
+If you don’t want to turn the light in the aquarium entirely off, you should use ambient blue light because it doesn’t affect fish and plants’ general well-being.
 They also don’t promote the growth of algae.